What is ADA compliance? What does ADA compliance mean for websites?

 With resources like the web content accessibility (WCAG) guidelines, as well as ADA compliance services, your business can start making your site accessible to users everywhere.
 That proactive approach can help your company not only grow but also emphasize its commitment to serving users everywhere.

 Keep reading to learn more about the meaning of ADA compliance, whether ADA accessible standards affect you, and how to create an ADA-compliant website.
-If you want to speak to an expert, contact us online or call us at 888-601-5953 to learn about making your site ADA accessible.
+If you want to speak to an expert, contact us online or call us at 888-601-5359 to learn about ADA compliance for websites.

 What is ADA compliance?